starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 4. Run the launcher from Lutris and finish installing the game
 5. In the LUG Helper, select `Manage Lutris Runners`, and install the latest runner from GloriousEggroll (or ask us on our [social channels](https://github.com/starcitizen-lug/knowledge-base/wiki#welcome-space-penguins) which runner is currently recommended)
 6. In the LUG Helper, select `Manage DXVK Versions`. **AMD:** Install the latest dxvk from Sporif Async.
 Follow the instructions [on our wiki](Performance-Tuning#dxvk-async) to enable the async environment variable. **Nvidia:** Install standard dxvk 2.1
 7. In Lutris, if you had to enable `Prefer system libraries` during installation, most distros will need this switched `Off` at this point.
-If you have no sound in-game or are on a rolling release distro and see library errors, you may need to set this instead to `On`
+If you have no sound in-game, are on a rolling release distro, or see library errors, you may need to set this instead to `On`
 8. Check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) for important updates.
 Especially Nvidia gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.
 9. Run the launcher again and start the game.
 See you in the 'verse!